Gibbons-Lab/isb_course_2020/docs/16S/talk.md

 ---

-Even though just looking for our sequence in a *database of known genes* seems like the best idea that does not work great in practice.
+Even though directly aligning our sequences to a *database of known genes* seems most intuitive, this does not always work well in practice.
 Why?

 <br>

-More elaborate methods use *subsequences (k-mers)* and their counts to *predict* the lineage/taxonomy with *machine learning* methods.
-For 16S amplicon fragments this provides better *generalization*.
+Alternative methods use *subsequences (k-mers)* and their counts to *predict* the lineage/taxonomy with *machine learning* methods.
+For 16S amplicon fragments this often provides better *generalization* and faster results.

 ---